Luke 9:42-45

 We’ve said this before, but God does not dance to the tune of unbelief.
 He does not perform for the sake of those who reject and who do not believe.
 He is under no obligation to reveal anything to anyone.
 He’s God; we’re his creatures.
 He is under no obligation especially to those who doubt and reject and scorn and scoff.

 God has given everyone the creation of the heavens and the earth and the world and all that it contains.
 Psalm 19:1: “The heavens declare the glory of God; the sky above proclaims his handiwork.”
 Paul tells us, “What can be known about God is plain to all people because God has shown it to them.
-For his invisible attributes, namely his eternal power and divine nature, have been clearly perceived ever since the creation of the world in the things that are made, so that everyone is without excuse.”
+For his invisible attributes, namely his eternal power and divine nature, have been clearly perceived ever since the creation of the world in the things that have been made, so that everyone is without excuse.”

 Listen, when you walk around the mountains, these Rocky Mountains, is there any question that God did that?
-God has put creation here; creation makes his power and nature known to mankind.
+God has put creation here.
+Creation makes his power and nature known to mankind.
 And so many in their pride, in their love of their sin, they suppress that truth in unrighteousness.
 They know it to be true.
 They do.
 They’re just playing games.
 They just won’t admit it.

 But for those who humble themselves before the manifest glory of God, for those who see all that he has made and who listen to all that he’s revealed in Scripture, who hear the words, who listen to Christ, well, the evidence confirms his testimony to the truth.
 They will see, they will hear, they will understand the truth.
 And the truth, beloved, will set you free.